LCRoysterproject/oysterproject/index.md

 These data are provisional raw downloads from instruments and subject to revision following QA/QC procedures.
 Temperature and salinity (estimated from conductivity measures) are recorded hourly using CT sensors at sites 2 and 4-9, and CTD sensors at sites 1 and 3.
 <br />
 Please click on the right map icon to select oyster beds surveyed for select years.
-The proposed oyster reef layer is also available for viewing.
-Oyster beds displayed are part of a Lone Cabbage sampling effort, and not representative of all oyster beds in Cedar Key, FL.
+The proposed oyster reef layer is also available for viewing.Oyster beds displayed are part of a Lone Cabbage sampling effort, and not representative of all oyster beds in Cedar Key, FL.
+Click on each sensor to view its continous and/or discrete water quality data.

 <iframe seamless src="html/intermap.html" width="100%"
 height="750"></iframe>